adamkarvonen/SAE_BoardGameEval/circuits/sae_training/README.md

 By default, this command trains a sweep of 40 standard SAEs with p-annealing.
 There are other available trainers in the `dictionary_learning` repo, such as TopK and Gated, which can be selected using the `--trainer_type` flag.
 To adjust the size of the sweep, adjust the contents of `expansion_factor_` and `initial_sparsity_penalty_`.
 Note that these are set individually for each SAE trainer type.

+Note that the sparsity penalties in the paper are set to use nonnormalized activations, which are currently used by default.

 There is an optional flag `use_wandb` can be passed to `train_SAE()` if desired.